Infin1ti273/SEProjectForG97/README.md

 To install this software, JRE8 must have been installed in your computer.

-To check if you have installed JRE8, please open the command line/terminal and input:
+To check if you have installed JRE8, please open the command line/terminal and enter:

-Example:
 ```
 java -version
 ```